Need a fun game for adults, teenagers and older kids to play while traveling?

 This free Road Trip Bingo Printable is a unique way to keep everyone entertained for a long time.

-Two weeks ago, 14 of us landed in Los Angeles for a road trip up the California coast.
+Two weeks ago, 14 of us landed in LAX to take a Los Angeles to San Francisco road trip up the Pacific Coast Highway.

 As you can imagine, it was a bit of a zoo lol.
 But it was totally fun and I’d go again in a heartbeat.